quosi/playJava/README.md

 # playJava
-A mini game writte in Java, to practice OOP.
+A mini game written in Java, to practice OOP.